 - Don’t over-extend or push yourself into the final position of a pose, do as much as you can and slowly build your body’s ability to complete the pose.

-- In the beginning, seek the help of a yoga tutor so you don’t hurt yourself
+- In the beginning, seek the help of a yoga tutor, so you don’t hurt yourself.

-- Remember to wear comfortable, loose clothing
+- Remember to wear comfortable, loose clothing.

-- For hygiene purposes, only do yoga on your yoga mat
+- For hygiene purposes, only do yoga on your yoga mat.

-- Only do yoga on flat and even surfaces
+- Only do yoga on flat and even surfaces.

-Never attempt to over-reach or over-extend yourself while doing these poses.
-The meditative aspects of yoga are as important as the poses themselves, remember to breathe, meditate and relax.
-Doing yoga regularly will reduce stress which will help combat the psychological infertility caused by stress.
-Yoga helps both physical and mental health and physical aspects of infertility.
-It must be combined with a healthy diet with the correct kind of nutrition to maximize its effects.
-Remember not to do too much yoga a day, stick to a maximum of an hour and a half or two hours per day.
-If you feel a sharp pain in your spine, hip or joints then please seek medical assistance immediately.
-Yoga can cause muscle pain initially, this is normal but if you feel the pain is unbearable, talk to your healthcare practitioner.
-If you are recovering from injuries, do not practice yoga unless your physical therapist and medical specialist asks you to do so.
+As explained earlier, avoid attempting to over-reach or over-extend yourself while doing these poses.
+The meditative aspects of yoga are as important as the poses themselves.
+Therefore, remember to breathe, meditate, and relax.
+Doing yoga regularly will reduce stress, which will help combat infertility caused by psychological stress.
+Yoga helps both physical and mental health, and also the physical aspects of infertility.
+Also, yoga must be combined with a healthy diet to maximize its effects.
+Thirty minutes a day should be a good way to begin doing yoga and build it eventually to an hour a day.